Overactive Bladder Specialist

 Overactive Bladder medications help calm the bladder down and help you hold more urine, go less frequently, have more time to get to the bathroom, get up less at night and have less urinary leakage.
 There are two main groups of medications.

-The newest medication class is called a Beta-3 agonist and there is only one medication currently on the market.
-It also works well and is much more tolerable in terms of side effects.
+The newest medication class is called a Beta-3 agonist and there are two medications currently on the market.
+These medications work well and are much more tolerable in terms of side effects.

 If you're interested in these medications, Dr. Stone with discuss them with you and will find one that fits your goals and values.